MSc Sustainable Urban Planning and Design

 The programme brings together students of architecture, planning, civil engineering and natural and social sciences.
 Students will be equipped with theoretical knowledge and professional tools that position them to act as critical links, joining multiple perspectives together in sustainable planning and design processes relevant in Sweden and worldwide.
 Coursework includes substantial time spent in studios and on projects that train students in practical skills as well as giving them deep understanding of planning and design practice.

 The programme offers three specialisations pursued through recommended course combinations, which represent different professional competences involved in sustainable urban planning and design.
-Students can also broaden their knowledge by making their own combinations of courses.
+Students can also broaden their knowledge by making own combinations of courses.
 During the programme, students interact across the specialisations in courses and projects that foster a mutual exchange of knowledge and ideas.

 The third term deepens the students’ specialisation by integrating accumulated knowledge into applied project work.
 Projects are supported by a number of core courses highlighting conceptual and analytical approaches.
 The programme concludes with a degree project, which is carried out in the fourth term.
 The degree project provides students with an opportunity to investigate a problem in-depth, under the supervision of experienced practitioners and researchers.

-Throughout the programme, invited lecturers from local/regional authorities, consultancies and other private actors will cater students with insights in contemporary practice of planning and design in Sweden and abroad.
-In studios and on project assignments, students will be working with ongoing city development projects in the Stockholm region, which allow them to apply their knowledge in a sustainable planning and design in a practical setting.
+Throughout the programme, invited lecturers from local/regional authorities, consultancies and other private actors will cater students with insights in the contemporary practice of planning and design in Sweden and abroad.
+In studios and on project assignments, students will be working with ongoing city development projects in the Stockholm region, which allow them to apply their knowledge in sustainable planning and design in a practical setting.

 Find out what students from the programme think about their time at KTH.